-This section will explain how the TNA was developed, surveyed, and incorporated in the course design.
-The whole procedure is divided into 4 main steps and each step has been further divided into sub parts for the ease of understanding.
+This section will explain how the TNA was developed, surveyed, and incorporated into the course design.
+The whole procedure is divided into 4 main steps and each step has been further divided into sub-parts for ease of understanding.
 While explaining the steps, the model method of conducting is elaborated, so that other CSTIs can customize and conduct as per their own requirement.
-Table below outlines four major steps and its sub parts.
+The table below outlines four major steps and their sub-parts.